Rudolf Perešin: Biography

 Perešin was born in the village of Jakšinec near Gornja Stubica, north of the Croatian capital Zagreb.
 He enrolled at the Yugoslav Military Pilot Academy in Zadar, and graduated in 1981 at the top of his class as one of the best fighter pilots of the Yugoslav Air Force.

 In 1991, during the early stages of the war, Perešin decided to defect in order to help defend his homeland.
 Like all Croatian-born personnel, he was under close surveillance by his commanding officers.
 On 25 October 1991 Perešin flew his MiG-21R from the Željava Air Base and landed in Klagenfurt, Austria.
-His defection as well as his statement that he is a "Croat and I cannot and will not fire upon my Croatia" proved to be a significant moral boost for the Croatian forces.
+His defection as well as his statement that he is a "Croat and I cannot and will not fire upon my Croatia" proved to be a significant morale boost for the Croatian forces.

-On 2 May 1995, while providing close air support to the Croatian Army during Operation Flash he was shot down over Stara Gradiška by anti-aircraft artillery from the Serb Krajina forces.
+On 2 May 1995, while providing close air support to the Croatian Army during Operation Flash, he was shot down over Stara Gradiška by anti-aircraft artillery from the Serb Krajina forces.
 His remains were not recovered and returned until 4 August 1997.
-On 15 September 1997 Perešin was buried with full military honors at the Mirogoj cemetery in Zagreb.
+On 15 September 1997, Perešin was buried with full military honors at the Mirogoj cemetery in Zagreb.

 Today, the Croatian Air Force Flying School in Zadar and the Aeronautical Technical High School in Velika Gorica are both named in his honor.

-The MiG-21 aircraft number 26112 Perešin used to defect was transported to the Heeresgeschichtliches Museum (military history museum) in Vienna and briefly shown to the public there.
+The MiG-21 aircraft number 26112 Perešin used to defect was moved to the Heeresgeschichtliches Museum (military history museum) in Vienna and briefly shown to the public there.
 It was publicly displayed at Zeltweg Air Base during the AirPower11 national air show in 2011.
-After a protracted international ownership dispute, with competing claims from Croatia and Serbia, in 2019 the aircraft was transported from the Zeltweg Military Museum to Croatia.
+After a protracted international ownership dispute, with competing claims from Croatia and Serbia, the aircraft was handed over to Croatia in 2019.